iDevicesInc/SweetBlue/README.md

 *	Automatic service discovery.
 *	Easy RSSI tracking with built-in polling and caching.
 *	Highly configurable scanning with min/max time limits, periodic bursts, advanced filtering, and more.
+*	Continuous scanning mode that saves battery and defers to more important operations by stopping and starting as needed under the hood.
 *	Atomic and non-atomic transactions for easily coordinating authentication handshakes, initialization, and firmware updates.
 *	Automatic striping of characteristic writes greater than [MTU](http://en.wikipedia.org/wiki/Maximum_transmission_unit) size of 20 bytes.
 *	Undiscovery based on last time seen.